Banten: Climate

-Administrative divisions
+Government and administrative divisions

-Banten consists of four regencies (kabupaten) and four autonomous cities (kota), listed below with their populations in the 2010 and 2020 censuses and in official mid-2022 estimates.
-The cities and regencies are subdivided into 140 districts, 262 urban villages and 1,242 villages.
+Banten consists of four regencies (kabupaten) and four autonomous cities (kota), listed below with their populations in the 2010 and 2020 censuses and the official estimates for mid-2024 as well as those projected for mid 2025.
+The cities and regencies are subdivided into 155 districts (kecamatan) as at 2024, in turn sub-divided into 314 urban villages (kelurahan) and 1,238 rural villages (desa).

+Over half (54.48% in mid 2023) of the population lives in the northeast corner of the province on just 14.6% of its land area.
+This corner, which comprises Tangerang Regency, Tangerang City and South Tangerang City, is part of the Jakarta metropolitan area (Jabodetabek).

+The province comprises three of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The Banten I Electoral District consists of the regencies of Pandeglang and Lebak, and elects 6 members to the People's Representative Council.
+The Banten II Electoral District consists of the regency of Serang, together with the cities of Ciligon and Serang, and elects 6 members to the People's Representative Council.
+The Banten III Electoral District consists of the regency of Tangerang, together with the cities of Tangerang and South Tangerang, and elects 10 members to the People's Representative Council.

 Regency capitals

-Tangerang was incorporated as a city on 27 February 1993 from the Tangerang Regency, of which it had been the administrative capital.
+Under the Law No. 2 of 1993, Tangerang was incorporated as a city on 27 February 1993 from the Tangerang Regency, of which it had been the administrative capital.
 It was replaced by Cipasera.

-Cilegon was incorporated as a city on 20 April 1999 from the Serang Regency, of which it had been the administrative capital.
+Under the Law No. 15 of 1999, Cilegon was incorporated as a city on 20 April 1999 from the Serang Regency, of which it had been the administrative capital.
 It was replaced by Serang.

-Serang was incorporated as a city on 17 July 2007 from the Serang Regency, of which it had been the administrative capital.
+Under the Law No. 32 of 2007, Serang was incorporated as a city on 14 August 2007 from the Serang Regency, of which it had been the administrative capital.
 It was replaced by Ciruas.

-South Tangerang (formerly Cipasera) was incorporated as a city on 29 October 2008 from the Tangerang Regency, of which it had been the administrative capital.
+Under the Law No. 51 of 2008, South Tangerang (formerly Cipasera) was incorporated as a city on 26 November 2008 from the Tangerang Regency, of which it had been the administrative capital.
 It was replaced by Tigaraksa.